harishkrishnav/PounceScoreBounceBot/README.md

 ![bounce](https://i.imgur.com/3ShWRlm.png "team1 submit an answer on bounce") team1's view.
 The stream can be popped out and pinned to the top.

-### NEW: Team allocation
-Anyone without a team can type `!joinTeam` or `!assignMe` or `!join` from anywhere to be assigned a team randomly to a team that has the least number of members.
-A quizmaster or scorer or admin can reset all team allocations by typing `!resetRoles` or `!unassignAll`.
-Note that if the quizmaster wants to assign teams, it will have to be done manually.
-The number of teams must be set correctly when starting the bot.

 ### Scoring